JAgui13/cse15l-lab-reports/Lab1Rep.md

 ## **cat w/ direcory argument**
 ![cat w/ directory argument](Photos/Lab1/cat_dir_arg.png)
 * **Working Directory When Run** - sahara/lecture1
 * When cat is used with a directory argument cat will produce an error saying that the argument given is a directory.
-This is due to directories having files and other directories within them, which canno't be read.
+This is due to directories having files and other directories within them, which can not be read.
 ---
 ## **cat w/ file argument**
 ![cat w/ file argument](Photos/Lab1/cat_file_arg.png)